cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 The list of supported Kubernetes versions in the above table depends on what the CloudNativePG maintainers think is reasonable to support and to test.

+At the moment, the CloudNativePG community does not support any additional Kubernetes distribution, like Red Hat OpenShift (this might change in the future, but it will be addressed by an official policy written by the community itself).

 ## Upcoming release

 | Version         | Release Date       | End of Life              | Supported Kubernetes Versions |